Smoothness of the law of manifold-valued Markov processes with jumps: Lie groups and homogeneous spaces

 If we choose an inner product on $\lieal$, we can consider the norms $|D_\leftarrow f(g)|$ and $|D_\rightarrow f(g)|$ of the linear forms, and norms corresponding to different inner products are of course equivalent.
 We can also consider classes $C_{b,\leftarrow}^\ell$ or $C_{b,\rightarrow}^\ell$ of functions for which the left or right invariant derivatives are bounded (without boundedness we can simply use the notation $C^\ell$ since the classes for the left and right calculi coincide).

-Let $X_t$ be a left Lévy process on $G$ with initial condition $X_0=e$.
+Let $X_t$ be a left L\'{e}vy process on $G$ with initial condition $X_0=e$.
 This is a strong Markov process which is invariant under left multiplication, so that its semigroup satisfies $P_tL_h=L_hP_t$; equivalently, the infinitesimal generator should satisfy $\gener L_h=L_h\gener$.
-For $0\le s\le t$, the variable $X_s^{-1}X_t$ must be independent of $(X_u;\;0\le u\le s)$ and must have the same law as $X_{t-s}$.
-We consider here the subclass of Lévy processes without Brownian part.
+For $0\le s\le t$, the variable $X_s^{-1}X_t$ must be independent of $(X_u;0\le u\le s)$ and must have the same law as $X_{t-s}$.
+We consider here the subclass of L\'{e}vy processes without Brownian part.
 Let $V$ be a relatively compact neighbourhood of $e$ in $G$ which is diffeomorphic to a neighbourhood $U$ of 0 in $\lieal$ by means of the Lie exponential function.
-Then a left Lévy process without Brownian part is characterised by a drift $\kappa\in\lieal$ and a Lévy measure $\mu_X$ on $G\setminus\{e\}$ which integrates smooth bounded functions $f$ such that $f(e)=D_\leftarrow f(e)=0$; the infinitesimal generator of $X$ can be written in the Hunt form as
+Then a left L\'{e}vy process without Brownian part is characterised by a drift $\kappa\in\lieal$ and a L\'{e}vy measure $\mu_X$ on $G\setminus\{e\}$ which integrates smooth bounded functions $f$ such that $f(e)=D_\leftarrow f(e)=0$; the infinitesimal generator of $X$ can be written in the Hunt form as

-It is explained in \cite{applebaum:kuni93} that $X$ can be viewed as the solution of an equation driven by a Poisson measure on $\reel_+\times G$; by means of a technique similar to Section \ref{jcoeff}, it is also the solution of an equation of type \eqref{eqx} driven by a $\lieal$-valued Lévy process.
-More precisely, let $\mu$ be the measure on $U\setminus\{0\}$ which is the image of $\mu_X\bigr|_V$ by $\exp^{-1}$; on the other hand, there exists a bi-measurable bijection $i$ from $V^c$ onto a Borel subset $U'$ of $U^c$, so we can let $\mu$ be on $U^c$ the image of $\mu_X\bigr|_{V^c}$ by $i$.
+It is explained in \cite{applebaumkuni93} that $X$ can be viewed as the solution of an equation driven by a Poisson measure on $\reel_+\times G$; by means of a technique similar to Section \ref{jcoeff}, it is also the solution of an equation of type \eqref{eqx} driven by a $\lieal$-valued L\'{e}vy process.
+More precisely, let $\mu$ be the measure on $U\setminus\{0\}$ which is the image of $\mu_X |_V$ by $\exp^{-1}$; on the other hand, there exists a bi-measurable bijection $i$ from $V^c$ onto a Borel subset $U'$ of $U^c$, so we can let $\mu$ be on $U^c$ the image of $\mu_X |_{V^c}$ by $i$.
 Then